 2017 so happened to be the year China’s authorities began capping overseas withdrawals using Chinese bank cards at Rmb100,000 per year in a move designed to prevent money laundering and terrorist financing, the foreign exchange regulator said.

 China sought to limit foreign exchange purchases by its citizens in an effort to conserve forex reserves.
 The measure plugged one of the few remaining ways Chinese citizens were getting money out of the country by broadening the Rmb100,000 ($15,400) limit from a single account to a single individual.
 Previously, the annual limit of Rmb100,000 for overseas withdrawals was set for a single bank card.

 But today, things are a little different.
 There is excess financial liquidity in the Chinese financial system.
 Further, China's strict capital controls are overly strengthening the Yuan currency, which hurts its exporters.

 Therefore, Chinese authorities may be considering loosening rules on overseas investments to ease pressure on the Yuan and the country's exporters.
-If and when this happens, we will see billions of new money hit our shores.

 Pent-up Foreign Demand For U.S. Real Estate Is Building